 parasitic behaviour and therefore severe distortion of the pattern.

-This can not be achieved by the simple top leg switching of existing
+This can not be achieved by simply switching the top elements, which is common practice in existing

 The bottom leg of the element connected to the attached coax shield

 will be picking up current heavily, as MMANA showed.

 So, it proved to be necessary to switch the four bottom elements as well.

 The below picture shows the current distribution in this new approach: